DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 We talk a lot about how beautiful the Shanghai skyline is.
 We feel one of the best ways to truly appreciate it is by taking a night-time river cruise.
 This experience allows you to take a private tour down the Huangpu River, soaking up the skyline all lit up at night, after enjoying a delicious feast of Xinjiang food.
 You can also book a car to pick you up from your hotel for even more convenience.

 The French Concession

 A visit to the cosmopolitan French Concession area in Shanghai should definitely be on your to-do list.
 It’s one of the most popular attractions in the city, due to its beautiful European-style buildings and fascinating history.
-We joined a walking tour, which took us around the key parts of the area.
 From the beautiful Wukang Lu street, filled with artisan cafes, to Wulumqi Road, which has the famous “Avocado Lady” restaurant, there is so much to discover here.

 The Oriental Pearl Radio & TV Tower

 Standing at over 1500ft (457m) tall, the Oriental Pearl Radio & TV tower is partly what makes the Shanghai skyline so iconic.
 You can visit inside the tower, admiring panoramic views of the city in the observation room located at 863 feet (263m) above ground.
 You can also choose to enjoy a romantic dinner in the rotating restaurant, sampling fine Asian cuisine and fancy cocktails.
 Interesting fact: the antenna, responsible for the broadcasting of TV and radio, caught fire in 2010.
 Miraculously, no one was hurt, and the fire was quickly extinguished.